 Our teachers have many years experience working with young children and strong backgrounds in early childhood education and development.
 Our staff continues its commitment to early childhood education by taking additional courses and attending local and national seminars and conferences.

 Janie Ryan is the teacher of the M-Th afternoon 3 and 4 year-old class.
 Janie has a Bachelor of Arts in Political Science from the University of Delaware.
 She then received her Graduate Teacher Certification from Rider University.
-Janie taught preschool, elementary and middle school in Princeton, NJ prior to moving to Maplewood.
-Janie was a substitute teacher here at Prospect and helped coordinate the lunch program before taking the position of teacher last year.
+Janie taught preschool, elementary and middle school in Princeton, NJ, prior to moving to Maplewood.
+Janie was a substitute teacher here at Prospect and helped coordinate the lunch program before taking the position of teacher.

 Andrea Erickson is the teacher of the T/Th morning 3 year-old class.
-Andrea has a Bachelor of Science in Computer Science from Lehigh University.
-She then received a Masters of Arts in Early Childhood Education from Johns Hopkins University.
+Andrea has a Bachelor of Science in Computer Science from Lehigh University and a Masters of Arts in Early Childhood Education from Johns Hopkins University.
 She has several years experience working with children of various ages and taught kindergarten at PS 321 in Park Slope before moving to Maplewood.

-Liz Perlman is the assistant teacher of the Tu/Th 3 year-old class and MWF 3 year-old class.
+Liz Perlman is the assistant teacher of the Tu/Th 3 year-old class.
 Liz has a Bachelor of Science in International Relations from the University of Bridgeport.
 Liz also runs our very popular Lunch Bunch program.
 She has been very involved at Prospect for many years, previously serving as administrator of our board.